List of Top of the Pops presenters: Continued TOTP

 The BBC has faced repeated calls for the return of the weekly chart show, but has insisted that this will never happen.
 In August 2010, however, the BBC disclosed that it was in talks with independent production companies with a view to developing a new weekly music show for BBC Three to begin sometime in 2011, although no such show was ever broadcast.
 In 2017 the BBC launched Sounds Like Friday Night, a new live music show hosted by Greg James and Dotty; it lasted just two series.

+Total list

+Note: Presenters are only added into the list of their debut decade, and "Total episodes" indicates the number of appearances throughout their hosting career, not just in that decade.
+E.g. Jimmy Savile began hosting TOTP in the 1960s, hosted over 280 episodes including episodes from the 60s onwards, so his name is in the "1960s" sub-section and all his episodes (including 1970s, 80s, and 2000s) are in his total episodes.